 The first thing I did was dive into the listings.
 I researched what was available near the Gulf Coast, how close it was to shopping, and how rural the setting really was.
 What I discovered surprised even me.
 Within just 10 miles of the beach—still close enough to get groceries or see a doctor—I found wonderful parcels in areas that felt like true “country.”

-We’re talking rural roads bordered by open spaces, but with full utilitiesinternet access, and in many cases, cable TV.
+We’re talking rural roads bordered by open spaces, but with full utilitiesinternet access, and, in many cases, cable TV.
 The most common lot size in these areas?
 Five acres.

 Some properties already had houses.
 A few came with barns or sheds.
 And one or two were functioning small farms, complete with fenced areas, small farm equipment, and fruit trees.
-Larger properties—up to 20 acres—sometimes featured a pondcreek, or even a bayou along the edge, which adds both serenity and land value.
+Larger properties—up to 20 acres—sometimes feature a pondcreek, or even a bayou along the edge, which adds both serenity and land value.

 A friend of mine knows someone just 15 miles from my home who owns a 300-acre ranch.
 He raises cattle and does no agricultural production at all.
 He’s retired, and this is simply what he enjoys doing—it gives him purpose and keeps him physically active.
 Of course, most of us don’t need hundreds of acres to achieve the same satisfaction.